MS in Public Health

 Curriculum

-The curriculum is organized in four modules: The preparatory, elective and concentration modules stimulate students to generate research hypotheses in the context of risk factors, vulnerable populations, and disease outcomes.
+The curriculum is organized in four modules: The preparatory module (24 units), concentration module (16 units),and the elective module (16 units) stimulate students to generate research hypotheses in the context of risk factors, vulnerable populations, and disease outcomes.
 Additionally, students will engage in thesis research with their faculty advisor and submit their final masters-level thesis to a MS thesis committee.

 The MS in Public Health prepares graduates to pursue careers in policy analysis, monitoring and evaluation of public health programs, and academic and programmatic research.
 They will engage and develop global health research at national and international government agencies, NGOs, the private sector and academic institutions.

-The degree program requires a total of 64 units: 10 core courses, 4 required courses specific to each concentration (Global Health or Disease Prevention), and additional units for approved electives.
+The degree program requires a total of 56 quarter-units: 6 core courses, 4 required courses specific to each concentration (Global Health or Disease Prevention), and additional units for approved electives.
 Our core courses include courses in research design; research proposal development; ethics and responsible conduct of research; epidemiologic methods; quantitative methods; qualitative methods; research communication; and directed research.

 Please note that the courses listed in the UCI Course Catalogue may vary.
 For the most accurate and up-to-date list of classes, please consult with your academic counselor.